 - A written team assignment (20%).
 The written assignment will be uploaded to the Eduportal Moodle.
-The deadline will be announced during the course - On-line homework quizzes (10% each).
-There will be two on-line homework quizzes, (during the 4th and 8th week, respectively, unless noted or announced otherwise). - A final exam (60%).
+The deadline will be announced during the course. - Homework assignments (20%, 10% each).
+There will be two homework assignments (during the 4th and 7th week, respectively, unless noted or announced otherwise). - A final written exam (60%).